Top 10 Best Education Systems in the World 2026

 9. Norway

-Apart from providing an excellent education system, the universities in Norway do not charge tuition fees to international students for Bachelor's, Master's, and PhD programs.
-Norway also consistently ranks high in global safety and happiness indices, offering a secure and welcoming environment for international students.
+Apart from providing an excellent education system, the universities in Norway do not charge tuition to international students for Bachelor's, Master's, and PhD programs.
+Norway also consistently ranks high in global safety and happiness indices, offering a secure and welcoming environment for students from abroad.

 10. Ireland